frc1418/GitTest/README.md

 - Merge the branch called `alpha` into the `master` branch
 - Fix the merge conflicts in `text.txt` by taking the changes from `alpha` and discarding those in `master`
 - Fix the merge conflicts in `robo.py` by keeping both changes
+- Create a new commit with the merged files

 ### Commiting files